DarthBanjo/starwarsd6-essentialcompanion-od6s/templateinfo.md

 - I added the Sith Apprentice to add some variety in force users, based off a character from Galaxy Guide 16.
 - I added the Peacemaker template based off a character in the Tales of the Jedi Companion.
 - I added (A) Computer Engingeering to the Slicer template.
+- I found some homebrew Dark Side templates in Galaxy Guide 14: The Dark Side.
+Their stats were all balanced at 18D, but their starting Force powers were not.
+I have reduced their number of starting powers for balance.
+    - Fallen Jedi
+    - Dark Jedi Warrior
+    - Banished Noble
+    - Alien Sith Warrior

 # **Generalization:**
 As I was working on these templates, I realized some of them were too specific and would never see play out of a narrow set of games.
 When the game was released, these templates had names that included some species, or whether they worked for the Alliance or Imperials.